Johnson Academic Support

 We’re here to help you succeed.

 The Office of Academic Support Services at Northern Vermont University-Johnson provides a range of support at all stages of your undergraduate career.
 Whether you’re seeking help with a tough class, accommodations for your documented disability, or assistance transitioning to college, we’re here to help.
 Our goal is to help you successfully complete your college education and prepare you for your next step, be it further education or gainful employment.
-Academic Support Services is partially funded by a federal TRIO grant from the U.S. Department of Education.
+Academic Support Services is partially funded by a federal TRIO grant from the U.S. Department of Education that provides college access assistance.

-Our office, located in Dewey Hall offers services for all undergraduate students, as well as specialized services for TRIO-eligible students.
+Our office, located in Dewey Hall offers services for all undergraduate students, as well as priority access to services for TRIO students.

 Academic Coaching and Tutoring